identity-managed/website/content/blog/custom-attributes-in-entra-id.md

 authors:
   - DavidLundell
 ---
-M﻿icrosoft has had a lot of chefs in the E﻿ntra ID kitchen baking up solutions to different problems and now we have an array of confusing choices about where to put your data.
+Microsoft has had a lot of chefs in the Entra ID kitchen baking up solutions to different problems and now we have an array of confusing choices about where to put your data.

 This is the first of a series of posts to help you choose the correct one for you and your needs.

+While Microsoft's official documentation provides a [fairly handy comparison table](https://learn.microsoft.com/en-us/graph/extensibility-overview?tabs=http#comparison-of-extension-types) it completely leaves out Custom Security Attributes.
+Overall, I find that there are some gaps, and a couple of contradictions but not a definitive guide to help you know when to use which extension.

 In on-premises Active Directory(AD) we only had two: [Extension Attributes](https://learn.microsoft.com/en-us/exchange/recipients/mailbox-custom-attributes) and [Schema Extensions](https://learn.microsoft.com/en-us/windows/win32/ad/how-to-extend-the-schema).